open-mpi/ompi/docs/man-openmpi/man3/MPI_Dist_graph_create.3.rst

 -----------

-:ref:`MPI_Dist_graph_create` creates a new communicator *comm_dist_graph* with distrubuted graph topology and returns a handle to the new communicator.
+:ref:`MPI_Dist_graph_create` creates a new communicator *comm_dist_graph* with distributed graph topology and returns a handle to the new communicator.
 The number of processes in *comm_dist_graph* is identical to the number of processes in *comm_old*.
 Concretely, each process calls the constructor with a set of directed (source,destination) communication edges as described below.
 Every process passes an array of *n* source nodes in the *sources* array.
-For each source node, a non-negative number of destination nodes is specied in the *degrees* array.
+For each source node, a non-negative number of destination nodes is specified in the *degrees* array.
 The destination nodes are stored in the corresponding consecutive segment of the *destinations* array.
 More precisely, if the i-th node in sources is s, this specifies *degrees*\ [i] *edges* (s,d) with d of the j-th such